July 7, 2012 by Stacy McDonald

 Even the secular world understands and recognizes that immodesty distracts people.
 I wonder how many churches on a Sunday morning would come close to satisfying even a secular school’s dress code.

-Not that I’m endorsing a dress code at church!
-I just think it’s ironic that teachers understand that certain types of dress are a distraction, but we as Christians sometimes forget that.
-May we as Christians value the worship of God more than secular schools value education!
+I think it’s ironic that teachers understand that certain types of dress are a distraction, but we as Christians sometimes forget that.
+(Try Googling “public school” AND “dress code”) May we as Christians value the worship of God more than secular schools value education!

 Great peace have those who love Your law, and nothing causes them to stumble.
 (Psalm 119:165)